 For sandy soil, an inch of water will get the soil wet down to 10 inches below the surface.
 If you have a more heavy clay-like soil, an inch of water will get the soil wet down six inches below the surface.
 You can use a trowel to see how far down your soil is wet.
 If it’s only wet two or three inches, keep watering it until it gets at least six inches down.

-The sun is important for growing scallions, but you can get away with different light conditions.
+The sun is important for growing green onions, but you can get away with different light conditions.
 Ideally, you’ll have your scallions in an area that gets bright, direct sunlight.
 As we mentioned, if you plant them inside, put them by a south-facing window.

-Weed removal is important when you’re growing scallions.
+Weed removal is important when you grow scallions.
 Weeds will kill your scallions if you don’t get rid of them often and quickly.